-Submission of a CAPPS Purchase Requisition by a program or division constitutes certification that funds are available.
+Submission of a BuySpeed Purchase Requisition by a program or division constitutes certification that funds are available.
 For this reason, all requisitions must be for the estimated dollar amount of the purchase, or, in the case of contracts spanning multiple fiscal years, the estimated cost of the contract for the duration of the current fiscal year.
-Exceptions to this requirement must be approved by the Director of Procurement or the Director of Budget and Planning.
+Exceptions to this requirement must be approved by the Director of Procurement or the Senior Director of Budget and Planning.

-If the accepted bid or negotiated contract amount to be entered on the Purchase Order is more than the estimated dollar amount on the requisition, the Procurement Division shall either: a) have authority to increase the amount on the Purchase Order if under \$500.00; or b) return the requisition to the requestor to increase the dollar amount.
-These steps shall ensure that funds are available through the designated CAPPS approval path before awarding the contract and/or issuing the Purchase Order.
+If the accepted bid or negotiated contract amount to be entered on the Purchase Order is more than the estimated dollar amount on the requisition, the Procurement Division shall either: a) return the requisition to the requestor to increase the dollar amount; or b) route a BuySpeed Change Order reflecting the increased amount.
+These steps shall ensure that funds are available through the designated BuySpeed approval path before awarding the contract and/or issuing the Purchase Order.

-Program personnel are responsible for entering CAPPS requisitions when funding must be increased or decreased on a Purchase Order/Contract.
-If administrative changes to the Purchase Order/Contract are required, please contact the CAPPS Financials Helpdesk or Procurement Division with questions about this process.
+Program personnel are responsible for entering BuySpeed Change Orders when funding or time must be increased or decreased on a Purchase Order/Contract, or if administrative changes to the Purchase Order/Contract are required.
+Please contact the Procurement Division with questions about this process.

 Memberships receive blanket approval during the annual budget process.
-Requisitions for memberships are automatically routed in CAPPS to the Chief Clerk for approval.
+Requisitions for memberships are automatically routed in BuySpeed to the Chief Clerk for approval.
 Refer to the Professional Memberships policy for additional information regarding memberships.

-CAPPS Purchase Requisitions with incorrect or incomplete information will be returned to the originator to correct.
-Please contact the CAPPS Financial Helpdesk for assistance with CAPPS.
+BuySpeed Purchase Requisitions with incorrect or incomplete information will be returned to the originator to correct.
+Please contact the Procurement Division for assistance with BuySpeed.

 Documents to Attach to the Requisition